shaloo/docs.arcana/docs/relnotes/rn_main_auth_v1.0.3.md

 ### New API: showWallet()

-Developers can use `showWallet()` function to display the in-built Arcana wallet UI in the context of an app integrated with the Auth SDK.
+Developers can use the `showWallet()` function to display the in-built Arcana wallet UI in the context of an app integrated with the Auth SDK.
 The `showWallet()` function can be called in the application context after the `AuthProvider` is created and initialized using the `init` function.
 Once the app is deployed and the user logs in, the `showWallet` function call brings up the wallet UI.
 For details, see [Arcana Wallet Developer's Guide]({{page.meta.arcana.root_rel_path}}/howto/arcana_wallet/index.md).

 ## Enhancements

 ### Better Login Performance

 The Auth SDK has been updated for better login performance powered by an improved [ADKG subsystem](https://github.com/arcana-network/adkg/releases).

+## Bug Fixes

+**Wallet UI Display on Mobile**

+In the earlier releases, the built-in Arcana wallet UI **did not** utilize the entire mobile screen width.
+This has been fixed now.

 ---